Life After Stroke: A Survivor’s Journey of Strength and Hope

 Every Second Counts: Importance of Acting Fast

-For anyone in such a crisis, every passing second can decide whether life stays whole or long-term disability takes hold.
-A well-known phrase — “time is brain” — conveys a harsh truth: with each minute lost without swift action, millions of brain cells die, and chances for full restoration drop rapidly.
+For anyone facing such a crisis, every second can decide if everything stays intact or long-term disability takes over.
+A well-known saying, “time is brain,” asks a hard question—wait or move now?
+Answer stays firm: move now.
+With each minute lost without swift action, millions of brain cells die, and chances for full restoration fall fast.

 Quick symptom recognition is critical, often guided by F.A.S.T.: